 The Federal Forest Legacy Program is administered by the U.S. Forest Service (USFS) in partnership with state agencies (16 U.S.C.
 Sec.
 2103c).

 This competitive, merit-based federal program allows for conservation easements and/or fee title acquisitions with funding from the Land and Water Conservation Fund.
-Prospective applicants apply through CAL FIRE by following the project application instructions.
+Prospective applicants apply through CAL FIRE.
+Interested potential applicants should contact program manager's Stewart McMorrow or Brook Darley (contact information listed below) to find out more about the program and program requirements.